NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) lifts on hit
 - 5B(6B) as boot
 - 6B turns back turned opponents around on hit; hitbox improved; hitbox added to forward knee; stagger
+- 6B(B)
-- 6B(B) buffer can happen one frame sooner
+  - Buffer can happen one frame sooner
+  - (TODO: Faster recovery?)
 - 4B does not stagger anymore (due to 6B change)
 - 5BBB(B) can be delayed
 - 2B added as a sweep (Mizuki 2B); has 2B(B) with B follow up
+- 8B
+  - Has less endlag
+  - Transitions to A faster
+  - More lift
-- 8B has less endlag; transitions to A faster; more lift; can transition on whiff
+  - Can transition on whiff
 - JB ground hit stuns longer; grabbable
 - 5A bounce hitbox made the first two frames, hilt appears on frame 3, bounce made untechable and a high
 - 5AAA follow ups changed: